Who we are

 - supporting, commissioning or undertaking relevant research and study;

 - lobbying for and informing change in legislation, policy and practice to ensure inclusive education as a right for all;

 - consolidating and focusing the Australian movement for full inclusive education to accelerate the necessary systemic and attitudinal change for the benefit of every Australian student;

 - collaborating with relevant stakeholder groups and community organisations to promote the Australian movement for full inclusive education nationally and internationally; and

 - community education about the value and importance of full inclusive education for all Australian students.

-Our alliance includes and welcomes families, people with disability, academic experts, teachers, education assistants, school principals, advocacy and other organisations and other members of the community interested in supporting the right of every Australian student to access an inclusive education and the aims and objectives of All Means All.
+Our alliance includes and welcomes families, people with disabilities, academic experts, teachers, education assistants, school principals and other members of the community interested in supporting the right of every Australian student to access an inclusive education and the aims and objectives of All Means All.

 What guides us

 We believe that all students, including students with disability, have a right to receive an inclusive education and Australia has a corresponding obligation to ensure an inclusive education system.